I envisi

 To the extent that you achieved the outcomes, are they still relevant to the work that you do in your school?
-Why or why n
+Why or why not?

 The achieved outcomes are not really relevant to me or to what I do now.
 I am not in the classroom, so I can not use many of the things that were mentioned.
 I am also not yet an administrator, so I can not use the ideas they had for that area.
 The achieved outcomes will be useful and valuable to me when I do become an administrator.
 I felt that creating a blog and posting on it using different formats was useful and interesting.
 I like the idea of being able to use blogs to hold discussion groups for book studies.
 I also like the idea of using podcast to make a school newscast.
 As an administrator, the articles on safety were very informative and will be useful.
 This class has helped me realize the dangers that are out there and that I will need to be proactive to ensure that my teachers know about them.
 The knowledge I gained from the copyright article will also be useful and help me when knowing what can be copied and what can not.